18F/handbook/_pages/training-and-development/working-groups-and-guilds-101.md

 These volunteer groups decide how and where to focus their efforts and conversations, in coordination with TTS leadership.
 Anyone may participate in any of these groups.

+## Affinity Groups

+Affinity groups are spaces where employees of similar identities can talk freely amongst themselves.
+Depending on the group, it may be open or invite-only.

+Be respectful of space!
+If you do not identify with these groups, show your allyship by giving space for people in these groups to talk freely amongst themselves.
+The Diversity Guild is still the place to ask questions, show your support, share resources, learn, listen, and bring up important topics.

+The Diversity Guild celebrates and encourages all kinds of diversity, so if you feel like there is a need for a certain kind of group, start your own Slack channel or ask for help from the Diversity Guild to plug and promote it.

+The open groups, which are available to all TTS staff, are:

+- [\#LGBTQQIAAP](https://gsa-tts.slack.com/archives/C0CJ11XDY) —  is for anyone who identifies as lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, or pansexual.
+- [\#Aging parents](https://gsa-tts.slack.com/archives/CLWMLQWER) — is support for people with aging parents.
+- [\#Parents](https://gsa-tts.slack.com/archives/C02KQM2N7) — is for parents... and friends of parents.
+- [\#Women](https://gsa-tts.slack.com/archives/C1WHWP18F) — is an intersectional TTS employee resource group for womxn that provides a safe place to share their experiences and support one another.
+- [\#Self-care](https://gsa-tts.slack.com/archives/C83SUA673) — is for sharing tips for taking care of yourself with a focus on mental health.
+- [\#vets](https://gsa-tts.slack.com/archives/C7QQYRB62) - is for Veterans and colleagues with a Veteran affinity.
+- [\#neurodiversity](https://gsa-tts.slack.com/archives/C01TB9GTX5Z) - is a place to share and discuss lived experiences of neurodiversity.

+There are some groups that are invite-only.
+For an invitation to these groups, please see [this Slack post](https://app.slack.com/docs/T025AQGAN/F016UD0P6SC?origin_team=T025AQGAN&origin_channel=D011CRNGF71), which includes contact people for each invite-only group.
+The invite-only groups are:

+- **Latinx** — A space for people who identify as Latinx, Hispanic, Chicanx, Boricua, Cubano, etc.
+- **Asian and Pacific Islanders** — A place for Asian and Pacific Islander TTS staff members to hang out and talk.
+- **Working While Black** — A space for Black TTS staff members.
+- **Shalom Jews** — A space for TTS employees that consider themselves Jewish, Jew-ish, Jew-curious, culturally Jewish, or anything else!
+- **People with Disabilities (PwD)** — Private channel for anyone who identifies themselves as disabled.
+- **Not Your Dude** — Private channel for cis women, trans women, trans men, non-binary people, and those who are otherwise marginalized (i.e., non-hegemonic masculine folks).

 ## Working groups

 A working group is a group of people working together to investigate a particular problem and achieve specified goals.
 They are usually self-organized, and are expected to be short-lived and spin up or down depending on organizational needs.
 The best possible outcome for a working group is to no longer be needed, because it has solved the problem it was formed to solve.